AI Transformation & Data

 Days 61-90: Transfer

 Documentation engineers actually read — architecture decision records explaining why, runbooks for the three most likely failure modes, a single-page system map.
 Every component gets a named owner, not a team.
-Two weeks of supervised independence where the client's team operates while we observe but don't touch the code.
+Two weeks of supervised independence where the organization's team operates while we observe but don't touch the code.

 The A-B-C progression